jancborchardt/nextcloud-scripts/Nextcloud macOS development environment.md

 ## Finish installation

+- Open a Terminal and in the `server` folder on your computer, run the command `php -S localhost:8080`
-- In your browser, go to nextcloud.dev/nextcloud
+- In your browser, go to http://localhost:8080
 	- You should see the installation screen of Nextcloud, asking for admin username and password
 	- So choose an admin username & password
 	- Expand the change data folder to `/var/www/nextcloud-data`

 :tada:

 Now do your changes and use Github Desktop to push them!
-Every time you want to develop on Nextcloud, you just need to start your VM. :)
+Every time you want to develop on Nextcloud, you just need to run `php -S localhost:8080`. :)